OWASP/www-project-proactive-controls/v3/en/c5-validate-inputs.md

 Two approaches can be used to handle this:
 * Avoid binding input directly and use Data Transfer Objects (DTOs) instead.
-* Enable auto-binding but set up whitelist rules for each page or feature to define which fields are allowed to be auto-bound.
+* Enable auto-binding but set up allowlist rules for each page or feature to define which fields are allowed to be auto-bound.

 More examples are available in the [OWASP Mass Assignment Cheat Sheet](https://www.owasp.org/index.php/Mass_Assignment_Cheat_Sheet).